beeva-arturomartinez/beeva-best-practices/qa_testing/code_design/README.md

  - **Composite pattern**

+	- ***Definition***

-	- Definition: composite pattern is used where we need to treat a group of objects in similar way as a single object.
+		Composite pattern is used where we need to treat a group of objects in similar way as a single object.
 Composite pattern composes objects in term of a tree structure to represent part as well as whole hierarchy.
 This type of design pattern comes under structural pattern as this pattern creates a tree structure of group of objects.

 		This pattern creates a class that contains group of its own objects.
 This class provides ways to modify its group of same objects.

-	- Design:
+	- ***Design***

 		![alt text](static/640px-Composite_UML_class_diagram.svg.png "UML Diagram")

-	- Applicability:
+	- ***Applicability***
 		- When there is a component modeled as a branch-leaf structure (or part-whole, or contained-container).
 		- When the structure can have any level of complexity and be dynamic.
 		- When you want to deal uniformly the structure of the component, using common operations in all the hierarchy.